mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Actor(id=Id(id=4), firstName=FirstName(firstName=Ben), lastName=LastName(lastName=Affleck))
 ```

-It's possible to create an empty flow also using a dedicated builder, called `emptyFlow`.
-The `emptyFlow` function returns a flow that doesn't emit any value.
+Creating an empty flow using a dedicated builder called `emptyFlow` is possible.
+The `emptyFlow` function returns a flow that emits no value.
 We can rewrite the above example using the `emptyFlow` function as follows:

 ```kotlin
 val actorsEmptyFlow_v2 =